Bile Duct Cancer: Overview

 Talk with your healthcare providers about your treatment options.
 Make a list of questions.
 Think about the benefits and possible side effects of each option.
 Talk about your concerns with your healthcare provider before making a decision.

 What are treatment side effects?

 Cancer treatment such as chemotherapy and radiation can damage normal cells.
-This causes side effects such as hair loss, mouth sores, and vomiting.
-Talk with your healthcare provider about side effects you might have and ways to manage them.
-There may be things you can do and medicines you can take to help prevent or control side effects.
+This can cause side effects such as hair loss, mouth sores, and vomiting.
+Talk with your healthcare provider about side effects linked with your treatment.
+There are often ways to manage them.
+There may be things you can do and medicines you can take to help prevent or control many treatment side effects.